 HealthScout AI Analysis

-Outcomes: The primary efficacy endpoint is change from baseline in body weight at week 12, while primary safety endpoints include treatment-emergent adverse events monitored over 44 weeks.
+Outcomes: Primary efficacy endpoint is change from baseline in body weight at Week 12.
+Primary safety endpoint is incidence and characterization of treatment-emergent adverse events through 44 weeks.

 Eligibility More information